OrvilleChomer/dateTimeCtrl/README.md

 # dateTimeCtrl Project - JavaScript Module
-Date Time GUI Control for web pages
+Date Time GUI Control for web pages (as a JS Module)

 Committed under gh-pages branch so we can use Github like a CDN.